What Is TMS Therapy?

 You can read the full NICE report here

-Recent studies show that rTMS therapy is also an effective therapy for those wishing to seek treatment for cocaine addiction.
-One particular study (read it here) showed that out of thirteen test studies who received TMS treatment for cocaine addiction, ten showed favourable results with reduced drug use and cravings for the drug.
+There is not currently any medicine to treat addiction to cocaine, but rTMS has shown promising results in treating this condition.
+One particular study showed that out of thirteen test studies who received rTMS treatment for cocaine addiction, ten showed favourable results with reduced drug use and cravings for the drug.

-If you are interested in receiving TMS for a physical disorder such as migraines or chronic pain, a written assessment by a GP or specialist physician will be sufficient and we will not require a written psychological or psychiatric assessment.
+If you are interested in receiving rTMS for a physical disorder such as migraines or chronic pain, a written assessment by a GP or specialist physician will be sufficient and we will not require a written psychological or psychiatric assessment.